mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "She hasn't mentioned this to us."

 "Yes.
-I was summoned by the , as the matter is unexpected and urgent."
+I was summoned by the speaker, as the matter is unexpected and urgent."

 She deliberated with her partner, and glanced at me once, sending a shock of worry through my bones.
 I was getting cold again.